Pete Dunne

-Peter Thomas England (born 9 November 1993) is an English professional wrestler, trainer and producer, best known under the ring name Pete Dunne.
-As of April 2017, he is signed to WWE, where he performs on the Raw brand and also portrays the masked luchador Rayo Americano.
-As Dunne, he is one-half of New Catch Republic with Tyler Bate.
-As Rayo Americano, he is one-half of Los Americanos with Bravo Americano.
-He is a 1-time WWE United Kingdom Champion and 1-time NXT Tag Team Champion alongside Matt Riddle, with whom he also won the 2020 Dusty Rhodes Tag Team Classic.
+Peter Thomas England (born 9 November 1993), better known by his ring name Pete Dunne, is an English professional wrestler, trainer and producer.
+As of January 2026, he is signed to WWE, where he performs on the Raw brand as Rayo Americano (/ˈraɪ.oʊ/) as a member of the Los Americanos stable.
 He also works as a producer for WWE's sister promotion Lucha Libre AAA Worldwide (AAA).

 England began training in 2006, at the age of 12, and had his debut match in 2007.
 He has since worked extensively across the global independent circuit in promotions such as Destiny World Wrestling (DWW), Fight Club: Pro (FCP), Insane Championship Wrestling (ICW), Michinoku Pro Wrestling (MPW), Over the Top Wrestling, Pro Wrestling Guerrilla (PWG), Progress Wrestling (where he is a former Progress World Champion), Revolution Pro Wrestling (RPW), Singapore Pro Wrestling (SPW), and Westside Xtreme Wrestling (wXw).

-In addition to wrestling, England also served as producer for NXT UK and WWE Speed, as well as Lucha Libre AAA Worldwide.
+He signed with WWE, being assigned to the develomental brands NXT UK and NXT, where he became the WWE United Kingdom Champion, NXT Tag Team Champion alongside Matt Riddle and they also won the 2020 Dusty Rhodes Tag Team Classic.
+When he was called up to the main roster, he worked from 2022 to 2024 as Butch, a member of the Brawling Brutes stable.
+England reverted to his Pete Dunne gimmick in January 2024 and began teaming with Tyler Bate as New Catch Republic.
+In 2025, they were repackaged as Los Americanos, working as Rayo Americano (Dunne) and Bravo Americano (Bate).